Empowering rural Sierra Leone through education & agriculture development

 We are all-volunteer with the mission of helping rural Sierra Leone move from poverty to self-reliance through education and economic empowerment.

-In the five years since SFSL was founded, we’ve helped our Bumpeh Chiefdom community partner develop seven programs that have improved the lives of over 5000 of some of the poorest and most inaccessible people in Sierra Leone.
+In the eight years since SFSL was founded, we’ve helped our Bumpeh Chiefdom community partner develop six programs that have improved the lives of over 5000 of some of the poorest and most inaccessible people in Sierra Leone.

 In 2011, Arlene returned to Sierra Leone for the first time in 35 years, thinking it would be a one-off trip.
 She reconnected with the chiefdom where she once lived and found it and Sierra Leone little changed.